Charlton Athletic Football Company Ltd is owned by Staprix NV, which is 95% owned by Roland Duchatelet.

 In September, 50 French Rugby clubs leaders visited Stayen, the complex in which Sint Truiden football club’s stadium is located.
 This week Venlo (a football team from Holland) did the same as they are planning to build a new stadium.

 The STAYEN complex built by Duchatelet, is a multifunctional stadium with a huge international conference centre, a 15,000m2 shopping centre, a 100 bedroom hotel, 6,000m2 office space, 72 apartments and parking spaces for 1,000 car.
 The building of the Stayen Complex has provided more than 1,000 jobs in the city of Sint Truiden.

 The complex is located at walking distance from the train station with a one hour connection to Brussels airport as well as the Brussels high speed train station.

-This month Duchatelet was invited by the City of Hasselt, the largest City in the Province of Limburg to explain which changes can be expected in the coming decades to cities and the consequences of those expected changes on the management of cities.
+Last month Duchatelet was invited by the City of Hasselt, the largest City in the Province of Limburg to explain which changes can be expected in the coming decades to cities and the consequences of those expected changes on the management of cities.

 In October Duchatelet was interviewed on TalkSPORT by Jim White.
 You can watch the interview here.

 The recent success of Alcorcon was featured in this article from Spanish news outlet El Confidential.